erik-adelbert/aoc/2022/README.md

 This one is kind of fun!
 The program has to simulate a very bad [tetrish](https://en.wikipedia.org/wiki/Tetris) player that can't even rotate the pieces. `part1` is quiet easy to simulate and [`tetrominoes`](https://en.wikipedia.org/wiki/Tetromino) are [well known](https://gamedevelopment.tutsplus.com/tutorials/implementing-tetris-collision-detection--gamedev-852).

 The main pitfall is in `part2`: we can't just simulate everything because the number of tetrominoes to drop `10^12` seems beyond comprehension.
-But the huge size of this number is also the key to this problem: we have `5` tetrominoes and `2k+` jets and they cycle. so, _at least_, every multiple of `lcm(5, 2k+)` the all sequence so far is repeating.
-We just have to simulate the beginning until we find a cycle.
+But the huge size of this number is also the key to this problem: we have `5` tetrominoes and `2k+` jets and they cycle. so, _at least_, the all sequence seen up to `lcm(5, 2k+)` is repeating.
+We just have to simulate the play until we find a cycle.
 Then it's easy to statically fast forward all the cycles and to simulate the rest of the play until we have dropped the required number of pieces.

 But how to detect a cycle?